-- international engagement - attracting top-level young, talented researchers from abroad to Finland or hiring researchers who have recently come to Finland to work on the project - o research visits by Finnish researchers to leading-edge foreign universities and research institutes - cooperation with the private and public sectors - o cooperation between universities, research institutes and business companies - o problem-setting in research - o application potential of results
+- attracting top-level young, talented researchers from abroad to Finland or hiring researchers who have recently come to Finland to work on the project - research visits by Finnish researchers to leading-edge foreign universities and research institutes

+Cooperation with the private and public sectors

+- cooperation between universities, research institutes and business companies

+- problem-setting in research

+- application potential of results

-- intersectoral mobility of leading-edge researchers - o mobility from universities to business companies - o mobility from business companies to universities - use of universities' and research institutes' own resources to carry out research - o use of resources of the site of research and the partners - level of commitment and funding contribution by the site of research.
+Intersectoral mobility of leading-edge researchers

+- mobility from universities to business companies - mobility from business companies to universities

+Use of universities' and research institutes' own resources to carry out research

+- use of resources of the site of research and the partners - level of commitment and funding contribution by the site of research.

 You will receive an email notification after the funding decision has been made.
 After receiving the email, you can log in to the online services with your user ID to view the decision and its justifications.
-A positive funding decision will be accompanied by the funding terms and conditions.
 In the online services, you will also have access to the review report, which may include the panel ranking (panels rank the best applications).